learnwithparam/website/content/blog/communication-is-vital-for-team-success/index.md

 Standups help the close teams to get more details on what others are doing and how it impacts the overall team goal.
 Whereas microblogging with updates about win across different team helps to motivate other teams and also give overall updates on the direction company and independent teams are going forward.

 These are some of the techniques to communicate better and collaborate as a team.
 There are several techniques which can be adapted at different stages of a company.
 Overall, these are just the techniques.
-How to effectively use it for our work force depends on trial and error.
+How to effectively use it for our workforce depends on trial and error.

 Hope this helps to understand different ways of effective communication in a team.